-Since starting this blog in March, I’ve met some fascinating people.
-I’ve been wandering the blogosphere as much as I’ve been wandering the world, and the people have been great.
-I’ve gotten tips on web design, writing, blogging, and site promotion, and have begun to publish some work.
+Since starting this blog in March, I’ve met fascinating, helpful, open-minded people in the blogosphere as much as I have by wandering the world.
+I’ve gotten tips on web design, writing, blogging, and site promotion.

-Importantly, though, I’ve met people like the author of this e-mail.
-People who have no idea who I am, but who are willing to show me around or put me up for a night in their corner of the globe.
-So as much as I travel for the places and their locals, I also travel for the travelers.
+More importantly, I’ve met people like the author of that email.
+People who have no idea who I am but want to show me around or put me up for a night in their corner of the globe.
+I’ve learned though this new blog and the Couchsurfing community that the openness of travelers can be found everywhere.

-There’s a spirit about them.
-They are open, they are friendly, they are accepting.
-They understand you and your vagabond lifestyle more than your office co-workers because they have been there.
+Those curious about the world understand you and your vagabond lifestyle more than your office coworkers, because they have been there.
 They know the highs, the lows, the joy, and the pain.
 They’ll jump on a plane with you to fly to Honduras when you need someone to go with, and they’ll give you names of people in Auckland who will show you around.
-This is why travel blogs have devout reader communities, sites like Matador are flourishing, and Couchsurfing is booming.
-Travelers are all about the people.

-Travelers want to meet people — any people.
+Travelers also want to meet people — any people.
 They aren’t afraid of strangers.
-In fact, the fact that you’re a stranger makes it better.
-I’ve met two fellow Boston vagabonds and, despite only knowing them via e-mail, we’ll be heading out to dinner next week.
+In fact, that you’re a stranger often makes it better.
+I met two fellow Bostonian vagabonds and, despite only knowing them via email, we’re going to dinner next week.
 Dinner with complete strangers.
-Sounds like an amazing time.
+Sounds like an amazing time!

 When I was in Vietnam, I chatted with two Brits for a couple of minutes, then ended up biking the Mekong Delta with them.
-Now, I’ll go visit them in England next month.
+Now, I’ll visit them in England next month (where we plan more bike rides).
 All because I said “hello” when I sat down in my guesthouse.

-One of the hardest things I’ve had to deal with back at home has been the lack of openness in other people.
-I can see the look on people’s faces – “why is he so friendly?
-What’s his ulterior motive?”
-Everyone is taken aback by the fact that when I ask “How are you?”
+One of the hardest things I’ve had to deal with back home has been the lack of openness in other people.
+When I strike up random conversations, people look for my ulterior motive (and are sometimes shocked when they realize I don’t have one).
+I can see the look on their faces: “Why is he so friendly?”
+They are taken aback by the fact that when I ask “How are you?”
 I really want more than just “fine.”
 I want your life story.